laurence79/autodep/README.md

 The container needs to know what _Types_ it should supply to constructors

 #### Using the `@injectable()` decorator
-If you have installed and set up the `reflect-metadata` package, you can use the `@injectable()` decorator to cause reflection information to be emitted with the javascript output for the container to use at runtime.
+If you have installed and set up the `reflect-metadata` package, you can use the `@injectable()` decorator to emit reflection information with the javascript output for the container to use at runtime.

 When the container needs to construct an instance, it uses the emitted metadata to resolve instances of dependencies and supply them to the constructor
 ```ts